 In terms of a protein, you can add a simple grilled chicken, grilled shrimp, or grilled fish.
 This Mediterranean marinated chicken is a great option.
 For a vegetable side dish, this Mesclun Salad with Herb Parmesan Crisps and Shallot Vinaigrette is always a hit.

-Garlic and Parmesan Pasta with Pancetta and Black Pepper
+Pasta With Pancetta Parmesan And Black Pepper

 Ingredients

-- 2 cloves garlic minced
+- 2 cloves Garlic, minced

 - ½ Lemon